hashicorp/terraform-provider-aws/website/docs/r/launch_template.html.markdown

 The `capacity_reservation_target` block supports the following:

 * `capacity_reservation_id` - The ID of the Capacity Reservation to target.

+### CPU Options

+The `cpu_options` block supports the following:

+* `core_count` - The number of CPU cores for the instance.
+* `threads_per_core` - The number of threads per CPU core.
+To disable Intel Hyper-Threading Technology for the instance, specify a value of 1.
+Otherwise, specify the default value of 2.

+Both number of CPU cores and threads per core must be specified.
+Valid number of CPU cores and threads per core for the instance type can be found in the [CPU Options Documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-optimize-cpu.html?shortFooter=true#cpu-options-supported-instances-values)

 ### Credit Specification